-The following incident shows how Kenyans ignore their own breach of privacy.
-A lady called Laura goes to a telecommunications company’s shop for a service.
+The following actual incident shows how Kenyans ignore their own breach of privacy.
+A lady goes to a telecommunications company’s shop for a service.
 She fills out a registration sheet with her details.

-Later, an agent from the shop who served her decides to hit on her via WhatsApp.
+Later, a male agent from the shop who served her decides to hit on her via WhatsApp.
 He takes her contact details from the form she fills out and sends her a message and his photo.

-Laura rebukes the person for the breach of privacy.
+She rebukes the agent for the breach of privacy.
 She threatens to report him to his employer.
-All this time, this person thinks what he has done is right.
+All this time, this agent thinks what he has done is right.
 He thinks it is not wrong for him to pick her contact details and get in touch outside of his workplace.
 He thinks that he did not in any way commit a breach of privacy.

 However, she gets bizarre and callous responses from many people who see her tweet.
 They become sarcastic and blame her for publicizing the matter on Twitter.